LucaPetrescu/stackverflow-backend/README.md

 For deploying the application, I will personally choose GCP with Google Compute Engine.

+## Personal notes

+I have tried my best to cover most of the assignment.
+In my opinion, this was quite a comprehensive task and it really gave me the opportunity to explore, learn and come up with different solutions for this design.
+I was already running behind schedule with 2-3 assignemnts at school, so I didn't have time to finish the writing of unit-tests entirely.
+I tried to focus on the core functionalities and providing a good architecture for the solution.
+Howevere, I managed to develop some unit tests for some of the important features of the app.

+I really hope you will enjoy reading this document and also enjoy the code I have developed.

 ## References

 1. Evan King, Stefan Mai @ Hellointerview.com